What is Health Services?

 What does confidential care mean?

 If students are over age 18, it means that we cannot tell you about their health care unless we have written permission from the student.
 Parents cannot schedule appointments in our office, for students.
-Have your child come by or call 559-5713 to make appointments for the Nurse Practitioner
+Have your child come by or call 559-5713 to make an appointment.

 Does Health Services administer medication?

 Students who arrive at East Central University with prescription medications keep those medications with them in their residence hall rooms.
-Our Nurse Practitioner can prescribe medications as needed.
-Health Services also has some over-the-counter medications (ibuprofen, claritin, cough drops, etc).
+Our physician can prescribe medications as needed.
+Health Services also has some over-the-counter medications (ibuprofen, Claritin, cough drops, etc).

 Should I send first-aid supplies?